AM1010101/codebase-visualizer/readme.md

   * **Uniform (Count):** See the architectural complexity by treating every file as equal width.
 * **Focus Mode:** Toggle to hide all "Clean" files, isolating only your active changes (perfect for self-code-review).
 * **Live Refresh:** No restart required.
 Just save your code, hit "Refresh" in the browser, and see the map update.
+* **Commit Explorer:** Move between commits to see the changes in the codebase over time.

 ## Prerequisites